rating:***1/2

 From the brilliant mind of Stephen King comes the greatest moron movie to this side of Carolina, U.S.A.!

-Giving a new life in horror media, and smoothing its way through a generation of rock and roll music, Maximum Overdrive could have been anything but a long epic music video featuring rock songs of AC/DC and, so to speak, the comparison isn't far from it!
+Smoothing its way through a generation of rock and roll music and cheesy horror, Maximum Overdrive could have been a long epic music video featuring rock songs of AC/DC and, so to speak, the comparison isn't far from it!
 It's loud, crazy, and above all, overdriven with nonsensical humor and violence.

-Told true, the film sports a lot of nasty murders on the first half that pays tribute to slasher nasties of that decade with people getting killed by blow-dryers, toy cars, lawnmowers, ear buds attached to walkmans, ferry bridges, steamrollers (that one's my personal fave) and, of course, the occasional trucks.
-But by the time the second half comes, it suddenly became this acton hybrid where we get a shoot out spree between the humans and the machines, destroying/killing a fair number from both sides; looking into this, when it comes to plotting or making credibility the word for this film, it's a dragged work but an entertaining piece of drag for that one at least!
+Told true, the film sports a lot of nasty murders on the first half that pays tribute to slasher nasties with people getting killed by blow-dryers, toy cars, lawnmowers, ear buds attached to walkmans, ferry bridges, steamrollers (that one's my personal fave) and trucks.
+But by the time the second half comes, it suddenly became this action hybrid where we get a shoot-out spree between humans and machines, destroying/killing a fair number from both sides.
+Looking into this, when it comes to plotting or making credibility the word for this film, it's a dragged work but an entertaining piece of drag for that one at least!

 bodycount:

-Additional people presumably got killed in ferry bridge pile-up
+A number of people presumably killed in ferry bridge pile-up

 1 male electrocuted in videogame